 The female gametophyte bears female reproductive structure called carpogonium.
 The latter develops from a branch called female trichoblast .
 The female trichoblast is initially unisiphonous but later on it becomes polysiponous by division of central cells.
 One of the adaxial pericentral cell of the female trichoblast serves as supporting cell which divides and redivides to form a short filament of 5-7 cells in length.
 It is called carpogonial filament or procarp.
-The terminal cell of the carpogonium is elongated and it is called trichogyne.
+The terminal cell of the carpogonial filament develops into a flask shaped structure called carpogonium.
+The neck of the carpogonium is elongated and it is called trichogyne.
 Its swollen base bears a single female nucleus.
 The supporting cell meanwhile produces two daughter cells by division, one to its base and another at its lateral position.
-The basal cell serves as basal sterile filament initial and the lateral cell serves as lateral sterile filament initials respectively.
+The basal cell serves as basal sterile filament initial and the lateral cell serves as lateral sterile filament initial.
+Two to three celled basal and lateral sterile filaments is derived from such initials respectively.
 The pericentral cells adjacent to the supporting cell grow out into outgrowths which after fertilization develop into an envelope or sheath around the fruit body.
-The sheath is known as pericarp.[Pic 26]
+The sheath is known as pericarp.[Fig. 4.15]

-Figs. 2.31 : Developmental of female gametophyte of Polysiphonia.
+Figs. 4.14 : Developmental of female gametophyte of Polysiphonia.